Updated: May 9

-Resilience is being able to bounce back and center yourself after something in your life goes downhill.
+Resilience is being able to bounce back after something in your life goes downhill.
 It’s being able to pick yourself up, dust yourself off and head back to the drawing board to try again.

 So here’s my Guide to Gaining Resilience so that you can pick yourself up and get moving toward A BETTER LIFE!

 I used to be terrified of the unknown.
 I couldn’t stand the thought of things changing for a long time and to be honest, it did nothing but destroy my life.
 I was unwilling to make new friends, go to new places.
 I would go to the same restaurant and get the same food every time.
 It was boring as f*ck.

 Then, I had no choice but to accept change.
 My whole life changed and I had a hard time getting back up after it, but I did.
 I realized that the only one who could change my life was me.
 The only one who could make me happy was me.
 I started making positive changes to my life and I haven’t looked back since.

 But, change isn't all bad.
 The best example of "good" changes would have to be the seasons.
 The whole landscape around us changes, but it's beautiful and it's unpreventable.
 We can't escape Mother Nature.
 Another good example is a caterpillar changing into a butterfly.
 It has to undergo that change or it will be a caterpillar forever.

 The best way that you can start to make positive changes to your life is by doing something every day that makes you happy to be alive.
 You could quit a bad habit, replacing it with a healthy one, pick up a new hobby, or even an old one you forgot about.